SoTrxII/summarizer/README.md

-# TTRPG summarizer
+# TTRPG summarizer and Q&A

-This project is a FastAPI + Dapr Workflows service that turns tabletop RPG recordings into structured summaries.
-It transcribes audio and process the transcription to provide a summary of what happened during the episode or campaign
+This project is made to be able to extract information from tabletop RPG audio recordings.
+Specifically, it:
+- Transcribes the recording and creates structured summaries.
+- Feeds a knowledge graph that you can query for insights.

 ## Features

 - Pluggable speech-to-text (Supported backend: Azure OpenAI or local Whisper)
 - Detailed summarization using Semantic Kernel (Supported backend: Azure OpenAI)
+- **Knowledge Graph Integration** with LightRAG for enhanced information retrieval and context-aware queries
 - FastAPI HTTP API to kick off workflows
 - Configurable data source and destination using Dapr bindings
 - OpenTelemetry traces, logs, and metrics (OTLP/gRPC)